Bathurst 1000: Deaths

-In the more than fifty-year history of the event, three drivers have died whilst competing in the Bathurst 1000.
+In the over fifty-year history of the event, three drivers have died whilst competing in the Bathurst 1000.

 In 1986, Sydney accountant and privateer entrant Mike Burgmann became the first fatality in the race's history when his car, a Holden VK Commodore SS Group A, travelling at 260 km/h, struck the tyre barrier at the base of the Armor All Bridge (then sponsored by John Player Special) on the high-speed straight known as Conrod Straight.
 "The Chase", a large three-corner chicane added in 1987 to the straight, was dedicated to Burgmann with a plaque embedded in the concrete barriers.